-The County's Housing Needs Assessment is being developed to identify housing needs for the future.
+The County's Housing Needs Assessment is being developed to forecast housing demand for the future and potential housing gaps that currently exist within the County; particularly identifying the current needs of three subsets of the population not currently being met: the homeless, renters, and potential homeowners.
 In light of the near term residential buildout expected within the Suburban and Transition Policy Areas, understanding demand within this planning horizon is an important consideration for the County.
 The findings of this report will be important to consider whether or not land use policies should be amended to accommodate additional growth in the future.